PLEASE READ THROUGH THIS INFORMATION IN ITS ENTIRETY. EACH ITEM IS CRUCIAL TO THE SUCCESS OF A LOW STRESS AND WELL-ORGANIZED WEDDING DAY.

 CEREMONY OUTLINE/REHEARSAL: Send me a Ceremony Outline for your processional in a Word document by one week before your wedding.
 There is a sample below.

 FLOORPLAN AND GUEST COUNT: Send me your FINAL venue floorplan/diagram by one week before your wedding.
 This should include a diagram with table names/numbers, and how many guests are at each table.
 It should also include locations of guests with any food allergies (unless you have a buffet).
-Please let me know if you need guidance with this, the initial diagram is usually prepared by your venue, caterer, or rentals coordinator, and I am happy to assist with plotting your tables, etc.
+Please let me know if you need guidance with this, the initial diagram is usually prepared by your venue, caterer, rentals coordinator, or myself, and I am happy to assist with plotting your tables, etc.

 DECOR AND PERSONAL ITEMS: Pack up your personal items that my team will be setting up, and list them out in a “set up and breakdown list” in a Word document.
 PLASTIC BINS with lids ARE BEST for transporting these items easily with handles and ultimate organization.
 These can be found at Target or Walmart fairly inexpensively, and are reusable.
 Know that in most cases, I can only transport up to 5 of these boxes of items, and other small boxed items.
 Any additional items, or extended DIY items, will need to be placed in the ceremony or reception space ahead of my arrival.
 This list helps me staff your wedding with assistants.
 A sample set up list is also attached to this document.
 It is important that you designate WHO will be responsible for taking these personal items and your gifts at the end of the night.
 This person can expect to stay around 15 minutes or so after the event is over, dependent upon how many personal items you have.
 Please note, we do NOT need duties for every wedding vendor on this list (such as “have the florist place centerpieces”, or “have the DJ play music at cocktail hour”).
 Please ONLY list items WE are setting up, or things you may be particularly concerned about with other vendors.
 Also keep in mind, if your wedding is at a hotel, we can deliver your gifts and personal items to your room instead of you designating a person.
 If you are having your wedding at a DIY venue, and are purchasing your own alcohol, you will also need to designate a person to take alcohol.
 We do not transport alcohol under any circumstances.